Sassafras Meaning: A Simple Guide to the Tree, Tea, Safety, and More

 What Is Sassafras?

-In simple terms, sassafras is a plant with multiple identities:
+In simple terms, sassafras is a plant with several important identities:

 What Is Sassafras Tree and Where Does Sassafras Grow